GIScience/gis-training-resource-center/content/Modul_2/en_qgis_basic_data_processing.md

 <video width="100%" controls muted src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/qgis_attribute_table_select.mp4"></video>

 ### Zoom to selected area
-Now that you learned how to select features, you can zoom onto your area of interest.
-To do so you can click on the symbol on the top pannel or click right on the layer and select `Zoom to Selection`
+Now that you know how to select features, you can zoom onto your area of interest.
+To do so you can click on the symbol on the toolbar or right click on the layer and select `Zoom to Selection`

 ```{figure} /fig/en_zoom_to_selection_1.png